How to Apply for a Grant

 STEP TWO: Submission of Full Application

-If the Foundation approves your LOI, your organization will be invited to submit a full grant application.
-Because the demand for Foundation support often exceeds our available grant dollars, an invitation to submit a full grant application does not guarantee that JCF will award funding.
+If we approve your LOI, your organization will be invited to submit a full grant application.
+Because the demand for support often exceeds our available grant dollars, an invitation to submit a full grant application does not guarantee funding.